It's Time (song): Music video

 The music video debuted on April 17, 2012, on all MTV affiliates and the band was named PUSH Artist of the Week and later featured on PUSH Live.
 A first teaser released March 28, 2012.
 The video also reached number 1 on Yahoo Music's Top Videos.

-The video starts with the band walking through a barren wasteland beneath a dark and ominous looking sky.
-The sky begins to grow more turbulent as the band walks past flags and boat wreckage, a destroyed bridge, and dead trees.
-Bassist McKee opens a box he has been carrying and a pale light glows from within.
+The video starts with the band walking through a barren wasteland beneath a dark, cloudy sky.
+The sky begins to grow more turbulent as the band walks past old flags, boat wreckage, a destroyed bridge, and dead trees.
+Bassist Ben McKee opens a box he has been carrying and a pale light glows from within.
 The band removes a pebble-sized, glowing orb from the box.
-The band members dig a hole for it with their hands, and then drop the orb into the ground.
+They dig a hole for it with their hands, and then drop the orb into the ground.
 Lead singer Dan Reynolds then shouts, and in the next scene the band members are shown running away from their dig site.
 A large explosion throws Reynolds into the air where he seems to levitate (similarly to the Continued Silence album cover).
-Finally, the sky begins to part and the sunlight shines through.
+Finally, the clouds begin to part and the sunlight shines through.

 The music video was produced by Todd Makurath and directed by Anthony Leonardi III.
 Ian Clemmer, who created some of the visual effects, wrote on his website that he "was asked to create big, large scale smoke explosions in a short amount of time, these are the end shots of the video ...."

 About two months after the original music video, another one was created for the Jailbreaks remix.